9 Tips for Finding Scholarships and Grants for College

 There are literally tens of thousands of different scholarships and grants awarded every year in the US.
 If you need some help paying for college, do your research and start applying!

-Brazos is part of a group of Texas nonprofit companies dedicated to college affordability.
-In fact, we’re one of the best kept secrets in Texas!
-We’ve been helping students and parents finance their college education since 1975, and our companies together are the largest nonprofit student loan group in the country!
+Why Brazos?
+We are one of the best kept secrets in Texas!
+We’ve been helping students and parent finance their college education since 1975, and our companies together are the largest nonprofit student loan group in the country!
 Helping make college affordable has been our mission for over 40 years!
 Go to About Us to learn more.